 Preventing and controlling workplace violence does not have to be difficult or complex.
 All you really need is the knowledge and ability to recognize, assess, and control the hazard of violence in your workplace, in the same way you would any other health and safety hazard.

-As of June 15, 2010, the Occupational Health and Safety Act will require workplaces to have a policy and program related to workplace violence.
+The Occupational Health and Safety Act requires workplaces to have a policy and program related to workplace violence.
 The simple, four-step process below will help your workplace to develop them.

 This is a recommended approach to assessing the risks of workplace violence and developing a workplace violence policy and program.
 Workplaces are not required to use the process, tools, or techniques presented in this document or in the Toolbox.
 Employers may use other processes, tools, or techniques to help them to comply with the requirements of the Occupational Health and Safety Act.